simolus3/drift/docs/pages/docs/Advanced Features/isolates.md

 {% include "blocks/snippet" snippets = snippets name = 'database' %}

+This setup is unfortunately necessary for backwards compatibility.
+A `DatabaseConnection` and the `connect` constructor make it possible to share query streams between isolates, the default constructor can't do this.
+In a future drift reelase, this option will no longer be necessary.

+After adding the `connect` constructor, you can launch a drift isolate to connect to:

 ## Using drift in a background isolate {#using-moor-in-a-background-isolate}

 With the database class ready, let's open it on a background isolate